-There have been quite a few close calls where she almost got hit, but even those scary moments haven’t been enough to make her afraid.
-In a city this size if you spend that much time standing in the middle of the street you’re going to get hit at some point, or at least almost.
+There have been quite a few close calls where she almost got hit, even those scary moments haven’t been enough to make her afraid.
+In a city this size if you spend that much time standing in the middle of the street, you’re bound to get hit at some point.
+Or at least, come really close.

 Each vehicle a stage for its own silent performance, rapid cut out hints of relationships and day to day life piled one on top of each other.
 Still, quiet faces turned in opposite directions, eternally searching and endlessly caught in a long pause with absolutely nothing to say.

 She holds her sign here and there hoping for it to be noticed.
 She raises it up as high as she can when you pass, wanting you to take just one moment to give it a read.
 That little square of cardboard has almost started to feel like a part of her but she does not miss it when it isn’t there.